Ovamba Solutions, Inc.

 With a strong track record of successful transactions, in 2016 Ovamba attracted further investment from other investment platforms, such as Japan’s leading fintech emerging markets investor – Crowdcredit.
 This has enabled Ovamba to expand its operations into multiple geographies.

-- The most innovative startups in the world, according to the World Economic Forum Business Insider
+- These are the 61 most innovative startups in the world - Business Insider Business Insider

 - Reboot: The talks of TED@BCG TED Blog